ajeldorado/falco-matlab/README.md

 # What is FALCO?

 The Fast Linearized Coronagraph Optimizer (FALCO) is an open-source toolbox of routines and example scripts for coronagraphic focal plane wavefront correction.
 The goal of FALCO is to provide a free, modular framework for the simulation or testbed operation of several common types of coronagraphs, and the design of coronagraphs that use wavefront control algorithms to shape deformable mirrors (DMs) and masks.
 FALCO includes routines for pair-wise probing estimation of the complex electric field and Electric Field Conjugation (EFC) control, and we ask the community to contribute other wavefront correction algorithms and optical layouts.
 FALCO utilizes and builds upon PROPER, an established optical propagation library.
 The key innovation in FALCO is the rapid computation of the linearized response matrix for each DM, which facilitates re-linearization after each control step for faster DM-integrated coronagraph design and wavefront correction experiments.
-FALCO is freely available as source code in MATLAB at github.com/ajeldorado/falco-matlab and is in development in Python 3.
+FALCO is freely available as source code in MATLAB at github.com/ajeldorado/falco-matlab and in Python 3 at github.com/ajeldorado/falco-python.

 # Documentation and Support